Pavol Molnár

 Pavol Molnár (13 February 1936 – 6 November 2021) was a Slovak footballer who played as a forward.
 He played for Czechoslovakia national team in 20 matches and scored three goals.

-He was a participant at the 1958 FIFA World Cup, where he played in three matches, and at the 1962 FIFA World Cup, where his team won the silver medal.
+He was a participant at the 1958 FIFA World Cup, where he played in three matches.
+Also participant at 1960 European Nations' Cup, where his team won the bronze medal and at the 1962 FIFA World Cup, where his team won the silver medal.

 Molnár played for SK Slovan Bratislava and later CH Bratislava.